Jack LaLanne: Views on food additives and drugs

 LaLanne often stressed that artificial food additives, drugs, and processed foods contributed to making people mentally and physically ill.
 As a result, he writes, many people turn to alcohol and drugs to deal with symptoms of ailments, noting that "a stream of aches and pains seems to encompass us as we get older".
 He refers to the human bloodstream as a "River of Life", which is "polluted" by "junk foods" loaded with "preservatives, salt, sugar, and artificial flavorings".

 Relying on evidence from The President's Council on Physical Fitness, he also agreed that "many of our aches and pains come from lack of physical activity".
 As an immediate remedy for symptoms such as constipation, insomnia, tiredness, anxiety, shortness of breath, or high blood pressure, LaLanne states that people will resort to various drugs: "We look for crutches such as sleeping pills, pep pills, alcohol, cigarettes, and so on."

 Family

 LaLanne was married to his second wife, Elaine Doyle LaLanne, for more than five decades.
-They had three children: Yvonne LaLanne, a daughter from his first marriage, Dan Doyle, a son from Elaine's first marriage, and Jon LaLanne, a son they had together.
+They had four children between the two of them: Yvonne LaLanne, a daughter from his first marriage; Janet Doyle and Dan Doyle, a daughter and son, respectively, from Elaine's first marriage; and Jon LaLanne, a son they had together.
 Yvonne is a chiropractor in California; Dan and Jon are involved in the family business, BeFit Enterprises, which they and their mother and sister plan to continue.
-Another daughter from Elaine's first marriage, Janet Doyle, died in a car accident at age 21 in 1974.
+Elaine's daughter from her first marriage, Janet Doyle, died in a car accident at age 21 in 1974.